 5.- Books to strengthen the area of strategy

 Sun Tzu said, "The supreme art of war is to subdue the enemy without a fight".
-Among the books to effectively manage your personal brand, there can be no lack of strategy, the real roadmap of the branding staff, where elements as important as the purpose are decided, the value proposition and the business model.
+Among the books to effectively manage your personal brand, there can be no lack of strategy, the real roadmap of the branding staff, where elements as important as the purpose are decided, value proposition and business model.

 In fact it's a personal brand manual, but he insists a lot on the keys to identify and project your differential and your value, what I call the relevant difference.
 For me, that part is the Achilles heel of a good part of the professionals, and that's why I wanted to dedicate a book to it.